AdobeDocs/workfront.en/help/quicksilver/maestro/records/create-records.md

 You can create records in Maestro by doing one of the following:

 * Manually create them for Maestro record types
-* Import them from third-party applications after connecting Maestro records to objects from other applications.
+* Connect them to Maestro records from third-party applications.

 ## Access requirements